Nandlalaji/social-media-v2/README.md

 spring.jpa.hibernate.ddl-auto=update
 which mean it will create table by itself on first run from model class and only change if you change the model class.

-I have used Bcrypt to store password
+I have used BCrypt to store password

 Happy learning